 Some companies rip-off products.
-Target copies entire brands
+Target imitates entire brands

 There have been moments when Target has gone too far.
 Vans sued the retailer in 2018 for copying its “Old Skool” skater shoe, and Burberry filed an $8 million trademark infringement lawsuit for a Target scarf that featured the brand’s iconic check pattern.
 (Burberry agreed to drop the suit in 2018, while the Vans case was eventually dismissed.)
 Vans and Burberry, of course, have built up decades of brand recognition and equity around these designs.
 It’s much more difficult for smaller brands to make a case for trademark infringement.

 Emily Golub, founder of a meal-kit company called Garnish & Gather, filed a lawsuit in 2019 against Target, claiming that the name, logo, and grocery basics sold in Target’s Good & Gather line were too similar to the business name she had trademarked in 2014.
 (She dropped the suit in March 2020.)
 But it’s remarkable how few lawsuits there have been—a sign, in part, of how common imitation is in retail.
-“As a founder today, you have to go into business assuming you’re going to be copied,” says Stuart Landesberg, cofounder of the eco-friendly cleaning brand Grove Collaborative.
-“If people aren’t copying you, you need to ask whether what you’re doing is that compelling.”

 This copycat economy, however, can be particularly harmful to smaller brands and startups that are investing in innovation.
 Direct-to-consumer brands, for instance, sink money into product design, then pour even more into marketing to build an audience and cultivate brand loyalty.
 When a large retailer swoops in to copy their design, it can erode market share almost overnight.
 Joey Zwillinger, cofounder and co-CEO of the eco-friendly clothing brand Allbirds, knows this well.
 The brand’s signature, $95 all-wool shoes have not been copied by Target, but dozens of other retailers have ripped off the design since the company launched in 2016—most notably Amazon, which created a $45 version in 2019.
 According to Zwillinger’s research, Allbirds is losing between $10 million and $15 million a month on sales to Amazon.
 “It’s very significant for us.
 There’s real damage when big retailers steal intellectual property from little brands, treating us like their R&D department,” he says about Amazon’s move.
 “The biggest challenge for DTC brands is creating awareness.
 The arbitrage these big retailers see is they get an enormous amount of traffic, so they can rip off smaller brands and in doing so, squash them.”